Guillermo Vento

 Basically a line-drive hitter and a fine defensive catcher, Vento also showed his versatility as a strong-armed third baseman, corner outfielder and first sacker, as well as a very good base runner.
 He was a member of the Venezuela national team that won gold medals in the 1941 and 1944 Baseball World Cup tournaments, helping his team to an upset victory over Cuba in 1941, while leading the 1944 edition with 14 runs scored.

 In 1946, Vento entered the Venezuelan Professional Baseball League with the Cervecería Caracas club, playing for the franchise through the 1954–1955 season, after it was christened as the Leones del Caracas.
 During this span, he won three pennant titles with Caracas and played in three Caribbean Series.
 As a 25-year rookie, Vento hit a .286 batting average with five home runs and 21 RBI in 33 games, including a .476 slugging percentage, while improving to a .303 average in the 1946–1947 season.

-On November 30, 1947, Vento became the first VPBL player to connect six hits in a single game.
+On November 30, 1947, Vento became the first LVBP Venezuelan Professional Baseball League player to connect six hits in a single game.
 This record would eventually be matched by Pete Koegel (1974), Steve Carter (1991) and Ramón Flores (2014).

 Vento was instrumental in the Cervecería championship during the 1948–1949 season, going 31-for-118 for a .269 average, including a 22-game hitting streak, while catching in 30 of the 31 games of his team.
 He then hit .375 for Cervecería in the 1949 Caribbean Series, good for third in the batting race behind Al Gionfriddo (.533) and Chuck Connors (.409).